prabhu-ram/samples/endtoend/README.md

 Assuming you are doing this on windows and you want to see debug statements:

-From the main folder:
+Open a command window.
+From the main folder, type in:

 <h5>set DEBUG=endtoend* & npm start</h5>

-If you don't want to see debug statement
+If you don't want to see debug statement type in:

 <h5>npm start</h5>

 After this you can go to http://localhost:3000/ on your browser and interact with the app.